 She completed her PhD in economic sociology at the University of Nottingham in 2016.
 Her doctoral thesis primarily applied statistics and econometric modelling to investigate and understand the determinants and the health consequences of economic vulnerability among ageing households in West Africa - using the NGHPS dataset collected by the World Bank and NBS in 2004 and 2010.
 She is extending the use of these household datasets to explore other health equity and vulnerability issues.

 Olumide sits on the judging panel of the best practice award for banks responding to economic abuse in the country.
 She is a founding member of the Suffolk Institute for Social and Economic Research.
-She has recently set up a Domestic Abuse Research Network for the region.
+She recently set up a Domestic Abuse Research Network for the region.

 Examples of her ongoing projects:

 - Domestic Violence and Abuse Research

 The Norfolk and Suffolk “Project SafetyNet” (PSN+) pilot service for migrant domestic abuse victims.